thng01/thng01.github.io/_pages/index.md

 <h3 align="center">I Love to learn more about Cybersecurity.</h3>

 - 🔭 I’m interested in **Cybersecurity** and **CTF**
-- 🌱 I'm a 5th-year Cybersecurity Student at INSA CVL
+- 🌱 I'm a Cybersecurity Enthusiast
 - 📫 Contact me at **vinh_thanh.nguyen@insa-cvl.fr**
 - **Hope you can find something useful here!!**